antoniovazquezblanco/antoniovazquezblanco.github.io/blog/_posts/DRAFT-HackThisSite-Basic-05.md

 ![hackthissitelogo](/images/posts/2014-XX-XX-HackThisSite_logo.jpg "HackThisSite logo")

-I'm happy a friend decided to start with the challenges of HackThisSite after he read some of the posts I've been writing!
+I'm happy some friends decided to start with the challenges of HackThisSite after they read some of the posts I've been writing!
 I think I will continue with this because it is not only a way for me to remember the solutions to some of this challenges but I also think that some of you may want to give them a try.

 This time we're told that security of the email system has improved.
 Let's check it.